 Leaving your Vuly trampoline up through all of this volatile weather will likely mean that it’ll need some extra love and care to keep it looking its best.
 It’s important to us that your trampoline lasts for as long as possible, and today, we’re going to talk about what you can do to make sure that it does.
 Want to know what other customers have said about thier Vuly?
 Read their Classic trampoline reviews.

-The best protection for your trampoline in rough weather is disassembly.
+The best from the sun's ultraviolet rays and from rough weather is disassembly.
 If—for at least a few weeks—you know that it’ll just be too humid outside for the kids to want to play, take down the trampoline and store it in a cool, dry place in the original packaging.
 This will ensure that when you do come to use it, your Vuly is in tip-top shape.

 While disassembly can sometimes be an inconvenience, we’ve done our best to make sure that our trampolines are the easiest on the market to take apart.
 Our recently updated video and text instructions also make the re-installation process simple.